Skip to content

 Account lock out

-In order to keep user accounts safe, you can configure the number of times fail logins are attempted before the account is locked out.
+In order to keep user accounts safe, you can configure the number of times failed logins are attempted before the account is locked out.
 A locked out user is blocked from logging in for a set period of time.

 You can configure the amount of failed login attempts by changing the value in the Account Lock Out drop down.
 You can also set the time a user must wait before they are able to log in again.